-- Conserve, enhance, and restore the ecological characteristics and values of natural areas in the Fossil Creek drainage. - Maintain and improve habitat and movement corridors for diverse groups of wildlife. - Seek opportunities to collaborate with others to restore and enhance streams of the Fossil Creek drainage. - Where appropriate, establish disturbance regimes (such as prescribed burns and conservation grazing) that support ecological processes and enhance landscape conditions. - Expand wildlife monitoring to include invertebrates, amphibians, reptiles, small mammals, and avian abundance to better understand habitat quality for future wildlife management. - Continue to provide diverse and appropriate, recreational opportunities that minimize wildlife disturbance and site fragmentation. - Open four closed natural areas to appropriate public use and provide additional wildlife viewing opportunities. - Consider scenic and aesthetic values when planning new public improvements. - Work with partners to provide access and connectivity to regional trails where appropriate. - Explore ecological, social, and economic benefits of community agriculture on select Fossil Creek sites, including opportunities to connect with local food production. - Protect and interpret cultural, archaeological, and unique geological features. - Increase public awareness, recognition, understanding, and support for natural areas and their multiple values. - Effectively reach a diverse and significant portion of the community through a range of education and outreach strategies focused on the Fossil Creek natural areas. - Provide meaningful volunteer opportunities in Fossil Creek natural areas that connect people to nature.
+- Conserve, enhance, and restore the ecological characteristics and values of natural areas in the Fossil Creek drainage. - Maintain and improve habitat and movement corridors for diverse groups of wildlife. - Seek opportunities to collaborate with others to restore and enhance streams of the Fossil Creek drainage. - Where compatible, establish disturbance regimes (such as prescribed burns and conservation grazing) that support ecological processes and enhance landscape conditions. - Expand wildlife monitoring to include invertebrates, amphibians, reptiles, small mammals, and avian abundance to better understand habitat quality for future wildlife management. - Continue to provide diverse and appropriate recreational opportunities that minimize wildlife disturbance, site fragmentation, and negative impacts to sensitive native plant communities. - Open four closed natural areas to appropriate public use and provide additional wildlife viewing opportunities. - Consider scenic and aesthetic values when planning new public improvements. - Work with partners to provide access and connectivity to regional trails where appropriate. - Explore ecological, social, and economic benefits of community agriculture on select Fossil Creek sites, including opportunities to connect with local food production. - Protect and interpret cultural, archaeological, and unique geological features. - Increase public awareness, recognition, understanding, and support for natural areas and their multiple values. - Effectively reach a diverse and significant portion of the community through a range of education and outreach strategies focused on the Fossil Creek natural areas. - Provide meaningful volunteer opportunities in Fossil Creek natural areas to connect people to nature.